|Benjamin Franklin Riley|

 July 16, 1915 – A Farmers Institute meeting was scheduled to be held at the Conecuh County Courthouse in Evergreen, Ala.

-July 16, 1916 – In what was described as a “tragic death,” Conecuh County Tax Collector W.S.
-Oliver was found dead on this Sunday night and was a “shock to the entire community.”
+July 16, 1916 – In what was described as a “tragic death,” Conecuh County Tax Collector William Samuel Oliver was found dead at his home in Evergreen on this Sunday night and was a “shock to the entire community.”
 According to The Conecuh Record, “his body, cold in death, was found by his wife early Monday morning.
 He was in his night clothes and an empty double barrel gun at his side.
 A watermelon in a sack, several small pieces of money and a razor were also found near the body.
 There are conflicting views as to the manner in which Mr. Oliver met his death.
 The verdict of the coroner’s jury was to the effect he met death at the hands of some party or parties unknown.”
+Oliver was born in Century, Fla. on Feb.
+11, 1872.
+His parents, J.W.
+Oliver and Mary Oliver, moved to Conecuh County when he was a small boy, and the greater part of his life was spent in Conecuh County, the last 11 years in Evergreen.
+In 1904, he was elected tax collector of Conecuh County, which office he held continuously until his death, having been elected to this position three times.

 July 16, 1918 – During World War I, Army Pvt.
 Bryant W. Price of McKenzie, Ala. and Army soldier Joshua Lowe of Repton, Ala. “died from wounds.”